protomated/legal-context/docs/document-indexing.md

 1. **Document Processing**: Documents are retrieved from Clio and processed to extract their text content.
    - PDF and DOCX files are processed locally using `office-text-extractor` to extract plain text
    - Text is cleaned to remove excessive whitespace and control characters
-2. **Text Chunking**: Documents are split into smaller chunks that preserve the semantic meaning of paragraphs.
+2. **Text Chunking**: Documents are split into smaller chunks using an advanced recursive text chunking algorithm that preserves the semantic meaning of paragraphs.
+The algorithm intelligently splits text based on multiple separator types (paragraphs, sentences, etc.) to create optimal chunks for embedding.
-3. **Embedding Generation**: Each chunk is converted into a vector embedding using Transformers.js with a local embedding model.
+3. **Embedding Generation**: Each chunk is converted into a vector embedding using Transformers.js with the `Xenova/all-MiniLM-L6-v2` model.
+This model provides a good balance of quality and performance, generating 384-dimensional embeddings that capture the semantic meaning of the text.
 4. **Vector Storage**: These embeddings are stored in LanceDB, a local vector database optimized for similarity search.
 5. **Semantic Search**: When you search, your query is converted to an embedding and compared against all document chunks to find the most similar content.